pocl/pocl/doc/sphinx/source/development.rst

 principles at the moment, but the aim is to gradually fix the style with every new commit improving the style.

+There are clang-format scripts to help in getting the style gradually improved.
+Running ``tools/scripts/format-branch.sh`` in the root of the repository diffs against a ``master`` branch and formats the difference, and leaves the diff uncommitted in the working tree.
+``tools/scripts/format-last-commit.sh`` formats only the last commit and can be used in an interactive rebase session.

 An example emacs configuration to help get the pocl code style correct::

   (setq default-tab-width 2)